ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 from a trusted party, or that it is part of the operating system that the application also relies on for other tasks.

-In any case the taps API is an internal interface that is used to change information locally between two systems.
+In any case the TAPS API is an internal interface that is used to change information locally between two systems.
-However, of course as the transport system is resonsible for network communication, it is in the position to potentially share any information provided by the apllication with the network or another communication peers.
+However, as the transport system is responsible for network communication, it is in the position to potentially share any information provided by the application with the network or another communication peer.
-Most of the information provided over the taps API are most useful to configure and select protocols and paths and are not necessarily privacy senstive.
-Still, there is some information that could be privacy sensitve as it might reveal usage charactristics and habits of the user of an application.
+Most of the information provided over the TAPS API are useful to configure and select protocols and paths and are not necessarily privacy sensitive.
+Still, there is some information that could be privacy sensitve as it might reveal usage characteristics and habits of the user of an application.

 It should first be noted that of course any communication over a network reveals usage characteristics, as all packets as well as their timing and size are part of the network-visible wire image {{?RFC8546}}.
 However, of